espruino/EspruinoDocs/boards/EspruinoESP8266.md

 [on github](https://github.com/espruino/Espruino/issues?q=is%3Aopen+is%3Aissue+label%3AESP8266).
 Some of the top-level issues at the time of writing are:
 - Support sleep mode
-- Provide more memory (either more JSvars, or store code in flash)
+- Provide more memory, like more JSvars and heap)

 Further reading
 ---------------